 Antioxidants (vitamin C, vitamin E) : These ingredients can help protect the skin from the effects of free radicals produced by stress and exposure to polluted environments.

-Hyaluronic acid : It intensely hydrates the skin, which can be useful if stress affects the skin barrier, making it drier and prone to inflammation.
+Hyaluronic acid : It intensely hydrates the skin, which can be helpful if stress affects the skin barrier, making it drier and prone to inflammation.

-Magnesium : Although most commonly taken orally, there are creams and serums that contain magnesium, a mineral known for its relaxing effects and role in stress reduction.
+Magnesium : Although more often taken orally, there are creams and serums containing magnesium, a mineral known for its relaxing effects and role in stress reduction.

 -